why make this recipe

 Q: How do I know when the bread is done?

-Q: Can I double the recipe?
+Q: Can I add fillings inside the braid?

 Conclusion